Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 Creating a PnP provisioning template
 ---------------------------------------------------------
-Our plan is to start a Microsoft flow from site design and deploy a PnP provisioning template.
+Our plan is to start a Power Automate (Microsoft Flow) from site design and deploy a PnP provisioning template.
 In the example, we will create a SharePoint Modern page using PnP provision template and to reach the goal we need to prepare the PnP template.

 There are 2 ways for creating a PnP template: you can write it manually and specify all the entities,